The Last Generation to Learn a Trade

 The paralegal and the legal assistant occupy a role that sits at an interesting intersection of high skill and high repetition, because the work they do, reviewing contracts, researching case law, summarizing depositions, drafting standard motions, is cognitively demanding in the sense that it requires legal knowledge, but it is also structurally predictable in the sense that it follows patterns which large language models have now demonstrated they can learn and reproduce.
 Stanford University's Hoover Institution reported in early 2026 that hiring among entry-level workers aged 22 to 26 had already ground to a halt in several AI-exposed sectors including legal services, medical transcription, and copywriting, and that the decline had been accelerating since 2025 (Stanford Report, 2026).
 Law firms deploying AI document review tools have already reported that a single system can handle the workload previously assigned to a team of junior associates in a fraction of the time and at a small fraction of the cost.

-Translators and interpreters represent one of the highest-exposure professions in any study that has attempted to measure the proximity of human work to machine capability.
+Translators and interpreters belong among the most heavily exposed professions in every study that has attempted to measure how closely machine capability now tracks human work.
 The gap between what a professional translator could produce in 2020 and what a large language model can produce today has narrowed to a degree that has made the profession largely indefensible as a mass employer.
 Professional translation agencies across Europe and North America have been reducing headcount steadily, not because the demand for translated content has declined but because the content is increasingly being produced, edited, and finalized without a human translator in the process at all.

 The photographer's situation is visible in the job posting data and in the business practices of the advertising and marketing industries simultaneously.
 AI-generated content already powers more than 68 percent of images used in marketing and social media campaigns as of 2025 (PhotoGPT AI, 2025), and the shift is structural rather than cyclical: brands do not need to book a studio, hire a makeup artist, coordinate a model's schedule, and pay a photographer's day rate when a prompt and a rendering system can produce dozens of commercial-quality images in minutes.
 The makeup artist, the stylist, and the model exist in this equation as integral parts of a workflow that the workflow no longer requires.
 Virtual fashion shows, AI-generated advertising campaigns using synthetic models, and automated post-production systems have not eliminated human creativity from these industries, but they have made the logistical infrastructure that supported thousands of working professionals in those fields economically unnecessary for a growing share of the companies that previously employed them.